Irritable mares are tying up with ulcers. They are unable to ovulate because they do not have

 They are nervous, grumpy, have digestive issues, cannot concentrate on anything, and are tying-up.

-They are dangerous to be around.
+They are dangerous to be around and fighting ulcers.

 The lack of Calcium in the feed is what prevents the mares from ovulating.
 Maximum

 Performance supplement has a chelated Calcium that is 93% digestible into the bloodstream.

 This product works very quickly, in about 4 days, will allow a mare to ovulate, calm down and

 start to save her energy for racing, showing, breeding, and everyday life.
 If the mare has

 an Ulcer on top of not ovulating, she will need to start on the pellets.
 This will also keep them from tying-up.

 If she does not have an ulcer, she can go straight to the granular

 and recover even faster.
 Why not give your mare a chance to be the really sweet girl she

 would like to be.
 The one who stands quietly with the lead laying on the floor while you wrap her legs,